CERT-Polska/karton-misp-pusher/README.md

 }
 ```

+A value can be null, in which case configs of that family will be silently ignored instead of raising an error.
+This is useful if you want to ignore configs of a particular family.

 With that ready you can then launch the karton service with the `--galaxy-clusters-mapping` argument pointing to the file.